ibexa/documentation-developer/docs/guide/catalog/catalog_api/routing_system.md

 ## Usage of the navigation service

-In order to determine whether a URL belongs to the catalog or silver module, the navigation service or the [catalog data provider](../../data_providers/data_providers.md) is used.
+To determine whether a URL belongs to the catalog or a silver module, the navigation service or the [catalog data provider](../../data_providers/data_providers.md) is used.

 Additionally, the router uses the navigation service in order to set the URL mapping and set the proper URL.